No matter what type of plan you have, it's in your best interest to manage your monthly checks to get the best value out of SpeedCurve.

 - Go through your test settings and deselect a few parameters.
 This will free up some checks in your budget.

-- If you're on an Enterprise plan and you have multiple teams, go to your Admin > Teams page and check to see if any of your other teams have unused checks that you can allocate to your team.
+- If you have multiple teams, go to your Admin > Teams page and check to see if any of your other teams have unused checks that you can allocate to your team.
 (You need to be an Org Admin to see the Admin > Teams page.)